 - having a relatively high convenience orientation

-Other factors that bumped up acceptance were:
+Other factors that bumped up willingness to eat insects were:

 - expressed intent to reduce meat consumption